spinnaker/spinnaker/packages/eslint-plugin/README.md

 ## Creating a custom lint rule

-To create a rule, add the rule to `eslint-plugin/rules/my-rule.js` and add a test to `eslint-plugin/test/my-rule.spec.js`.
+This `yarn create-rule` command will:

+- Scaffolds a sample rule
+- Scaffolds a test for the sample rule
+- Adds the rule to the plugin (`eslint-plugin.ts`)
+- Adds the rule as an "error" to the plugin's base config `base.config.js`)

 The rule should examine AST nodes to detect a lint violation.
 Optionally, it can provide an automatic code fixer.